Kate Wilson Butler Kate Wilson Butler

 • Leading cross-sectoral collaborations to support business climate action in a range of areas including transport and climate adaptation.

-• Acted as advisor on international climate change issues to the Minister for Climate Change.
+• Acting as advisor on international climate change issues to the Minister for Climate Change.

-• Acted as New Zealand’s lead Climate Finance negotiator at the UN Framework Convention on Climate Change.
+• Acting as New Zealand’s lead climate finance negotiator at the UN Framework Convention on Climate Change.

-• Acted as legal counsel on international environment and trade law issues, including law of the sea, international biodiversity negotiations, and trade and environment.
+• Acting as legal counsel on international environment and trade law issues, including law of the sea, international biodiversity negotiations, and trade and environment.